ninaiervin/EarthSystemModelEmulator-DataCompresser/README.md

 # Generative Modeling for Climate Science

 This repository presents two complementary research projects from the Hutchinson Machine Learning Research Group at Western Washington University and Pacific Northwest National Laboratory (PNNL).
-Both explore how **generative deep learning models**—specifically **diffusion models** and **variational autoencoders (VAEs)**—can accelerate and enhance Earth system modeling.
+Both explore how **generative deep learning models**, specifically **diffusion models** and **variational autoencoders (VAEs)**, can accelerate and enhance Earth system modeling.

 ---